Chaoses-Ib/IbLogiSoftExt/README.md

 ## Tested Devices
 Device | Description
 ------ | -----------
-G600   | G6\~G20 work; G1\~G5 need special setting, or use LButton, RButton, MButton, XButton1 and XButton2 instead
+G600   | G6\~G20 work; G4\~G5 need some special settings, or use XButton1 and XButton2 instead
 G300s  | G4\~G9 work
+(If not mentioned, G1\~G3 need some special settings to work, but it's recommended to use LButton, RButton and MButton instead)

 ## Installation
 1. Install [Logitech Gaming Software](https://support.logi.com/hc/en-gb/articles/360025298053-Logitech-Gaming-Software), exit it via tray icon.